Drunk driving in the United States: Investigation "Phases" (NHTSA)

 The "Vehicle in Motion" Phase deals with the law enforcement officers' observations of the suspect's driving maneuvers.
 The "Personal Contact" Phase is where the officer actually comes into contact with the suspected impaired driver.
 The "Pre-Arrest Screening" Phase is portion of the DUI Investigation that encompasses the Pre-Field Sobriety Test Questioning and the Field Sobriety Testing, including a Preliminary Alcohol Screening Test where applicable.
 This Phase also includes the post-arrest evidentiary chemical test despite that it occurs subsequent to a DUI arrest, not prior to a DUI arrest.

-The officer will typically approach the driver's window and ask some preliminary questions.
-During this phase of the stop, the officer will note if they detect any of the following indicators of intoxication: